Sinnedennis/Lowbar/README.md

 # Lowbar

-A reimplementation of the popular [underscore.js](http://underscorejs.org/) library to demonstrate a solid understanding vanilla *JavaScript* and *Test Driven Development*.
+A reimplementation of the popular [underscore.js](http://underscorejs.org/) library to demonstrate a solid understanding of vanilla *JavaScript* and *Test Driven Development*.
 ___

 ### Setup